decodeless/allocator/README.md

 # decodeless_allocator

-[`decodeless`](https://github.com/decodeless) (previously no-decode) is a collection of utility libraries for conveniently reading and writing files via memory mapping.
+[`decodeless`](https://github.com/decodeless) is a collection of utility libraries for conveniently reading and writing files via memory mapping.
 Components can be used individually or combined.

 `decodeless_allocator` is a possibly-growable local linear arena allocator.
 - growable: The backing allocation may grow if it has reallocate() and the